amarinderthind/CGRphylo/README.md

 🚀 CGRphylo processed 69 SARS-CoV-2 genomes 5 times faster than Clustal-Omega.
 🌐 But wait, there's more!
 For a dataset of 106 genomes, CGRphylo outpaced Clustal-Omega by an incredible 13.7 times.

 In the world of MSAs (Clustal-Omega), computational costs skyrocket as datasets grow.
 Not for CGRphylo!
 Adding a sequence is a breeze – just one frequency matrix calculation, breaking free from the computational intensity that others face.
+For MSA, the computational cost increases as additional sequences require pairwise comparisons with all other sequences, making the process more computationally intensive as the dataset grows.

 ## Cite this pipeline as:
 Thind Singh Amarinder and Sinha Somdatta*, Using Chaos-Game-Representation for Analysing the SARS-CoV-2 Lineages, Newly Emerging Strains and Recombinants, Current Genomics 2023; 24 (3) . https://dx.doi.org/10.2174/0113892029264990231013112156